liamvictor/ga4-api-explorer/README.md

 You will be guided through a series of interactive menus to:
 1. Select a GA4 property (accounts and properties are sorted).
-2. Select an available report (reports are sorted, e.g., "Top Cities Report", "Top Pages Report", "Session Source / Medium Report").
+2. Select an available report (reports are sorted, e.g., "Top Cities Report", "Top Pages Report", "Session Source / Medium Report", or "All Reports").
 3. Select a date range (e.g., "Last Calendar Month", "Custom Date Range").
 4. Choose your desired output format (Console, CSV, HTML, CSV & HTML - options are sorted alphabetically).